-A complete explanation of the categories, as well as the criteria for good academic standing, can be found in the college catalog.
+A complete explanation of the categories, as well as the criteria for good academic standing, can be found under Academic Policies (2016|2017 Online Catalog).

 Students who are receiving financial aid should be aware that standards of progress for students receiving federal financial aid may be more stringent than standards held by the college.
 Students are responsible for knowing and meeting both sets of criteria if they are receiving financial aid.